Caring for our community’s children is a key element of The Elizabeth Hospice’s mission.

 Our comprehensive Children’s Bereavement Program is the only one of its kind in San Diego County and Southwest Riverside County.
 Services are free of charge and open to everyone.

-To limit the spread of infection from Coronavirus (COVID-19), we are following the State of California Department of Public Health’s guidelines.
-We have temporary suspended grief support groups at our Children’s Bereavement Centers in Escondido and Mission Valley, as well as school-based grief support groups.
+To limit the spread of infection from COVID-19, we have temporary suspended grief support groups at our Children’s Bereavement Centers in Escondido and Mission Valley and our on-campus school-based grief support groups.

 - Bimonthly, 90-minute, evening sessions